 Cornell will file H1B petitions only for academic positions.
-In almost all cases, these positions require a PhD degree.
+In most cases, these positions require a PhD degree.
 See the list of approved academic titles.
 In rare cases, Cornell may waive this policy for H1B workers.
 If you would like to apply for a waiver for an H1B temporary worker, you may find details about the process for requesting a waiver here.
 NOTE: waiver of the policy may only be requested by the Hiring Unit/Department.
 The prospective H1B employee may not request a waiver of the policy.

 Must be a professional position which requires specialized training.
 The H1B Temporary Worker visa allows foreign nationals to work in the United States in specialty occupations for a period of up to six years (further extensions possible if an employment-based permanent petition has been filed by Cornell before Year Five of H1B status ends).
 Each application can be made for a period up to three years.
 The application must be filed by the employer; an individual cannot gain an H1B on his/her own.